mellaurie/tone/pages/02.april-2020/08.u2/02.topic-1/section.md

 ![](Course-Design-Process-at-TWU-5.jpg)

-#### Planning (Creating a Course Blueprint)
+#### Creating a Course Blueprint
 The most important part of course design is the planning.
 After the initial stages of needs analysis (what do the students/instructors need) and hiring phase (who will write the course), the development teach creates a plan, or a blueprint of the course.

 In developing this document we focus on the development of learning outcomes that are measurable, and then ensure that the supporting activities and assessments are mapped directly to these outcomes.

 Below are some examples of part of a blueprint document.
-For a current blueprint template for TWU courses, click on the following link: [TWU Course Blueprint Template](https://docs.google.com/document/d/1XJ27S2OeEW01JFpICjWtvsYLj1a0SpD9dy7yoX8ttAQ/edit?usp=sharing)
+For a current blueprint template for TWU courses, click on the following links: [TWU Course Blueprint Template - Google doc](https://docs.google.com/document/d/1XJ27S2OeEW01JFpICjWtvsYLj1a0SpD9dy7yoX8ttAQ/edit?usp=sharing); [Word version](TWU-Course-Blueprint-Template.docx)

 ![](ldrs-627-blueprint.png)